 Chapter XXXV - Miscellaneous Rules of Etiquette Rights of the Sidewalk - Meeting on the Street - Washington's Politeness - The Veil - Street Recognition - Behavior in Church - Punctuality - Reverent Demeanor - The Tardy - The Talkative and Restless - Expressing Approval - How to Treat "Company" - Gallantry - Politeness at Home - The Hoiden - The Prude - Indoor Recreations - Undue Familiarity - Courtesy to Strangers - Formal Calls - Social Visits and Entertainments - Simpering and Frivolity.

-There are so many illustrations, it's hard to list them all when Ruby Lane only allows 9 photos!
+There are so many illustrations, it's hard to list them all!
 It is just chock full of all things Victorian, quirky and informative, endearing and useful.
-This hardbound, brown, cloth-covered book has a lady cartouche on the cover, with imprinted title.
-It measures large at aprox 7 x 9 1/8 inches, 511 pages, with marbled tipped page edges.
-Overall, it is in VG condition, with clean pages, and no unsightly blemishes.
-The hinge papers have cracking, as is the usual for a book of this age, and the text block is tight and holding well.
-Cover board corners and spine have minimal wear, and the cover is in VG condition.
+This hardbound, brown, cloth-covered book has a lady cartouche on the cover, blindstamped with gilt embellishment.
+Even the spine is decorated.
+It measures large at aprox 7 x 9 1/8 inches, 511 pages, marbled page edges.
+It is in VG condition, with clean pages, and no unsightly blemishes.
+The inside pages have a nice patina, with just a bit of wear to the contents pages.
+The hinge papers have cracked a little but are holding very well, as is the usual for a book of this age, and the text block is tight and also holding well.
+Cover boards and spine have the usual wear, and the cover has a couple small scuffs, not detracting, but mentioned for accuracy..
 It is an amazing reference piece of Americana, especially so from the woman's point of view with regard to her physiology and psyche.

 We ship books inexpensively using USPS Media Mail insured, but can send at the Priority Mail rate.
 We do have book layaways, please inquire for terms.